janellephalon/janellephalon/README.md

 ### Welcome to my GitHub Profile

-👋 I'm a Software Developer with a 5-year track record, leveraging my background in education.
+👋 I'm a Software Developer with a 5-years of professional experience, leveraging my background in education.

 🔧 Specializing in crafting efficient and robust code.